 There is much to explore across the country from the Pyrenees to the coastal towns.
 Interestingly, it is the country with the third-largest number of UNESCO World Heritage Sites – after Italy and China.
 There is an abundance of things to do including eating at quirky restaurants, visiting the many art galleries and museums and spending time at the beach and the countryside.

-Spain has some 76 universities spread across the country, with some of the most highly ranked and popular based in Madrid, Barcelona and the smaller cities of Pamplona and Granada according to the Times Higher Education World University Ranking 2018.
+Spain has some 38 universities featured in the Times Higher Education World University Ranking 2019, with some of the most highly ranked and popular based in Madrid, Barcelona and the smaller cities of Seville and Granada.
 Each region of Spain is entirely different and students should base where they want to study not just on the university, but also the lifestyle associated with the region.

 One of the contributing reasons for Spain’s popularity with international students is that, generally, it is relatively cheap to live there.
 The cost of goods and services in Spain is below average in comparison with other European countries.

 While the majority of courses are taught in Spanish, there are also a number of courses at both undergraduate and postgraduate level in English to accommodate overseas students.
 One of the biggest reasons students choose to study abroad is the opportunity to learn another language, and as Spain’s national dialect is the second most spoken language in the world it has become a popular destination for international students.